Postgraduate courses

 • What will be the impact of this research?

-• Duration: The programme consists of four modules taught over two years, followed by a dissertation.
-The modules are taught on three Thursdays per semester.
-The degree usually takes four to six years to complete.
+• Duration: The programme consists of four modules taught over the first two years of the programme, followed by a dissertation.
+The modules are usually taught on three Thursdays per semester.
+The degree usually takes six years to complete.

 • Location: Roehampton.
 We also offer separate sessions at CMS for our CMS cohort of students.